 Lean innovation portfolio management

-This model links lean innovation and the three horizons.
+This model left lean innovation and the three horizons.
 Horizon 1 is about process innovation, or execution of the current business model.

 Horizon 2 is about business model innovation.
 This means that certain elements of your existing business model are changed (for example new target group, new distribution channel, new income model), which may result in other elements of your business model that need to adapt.